EduardHeracci/monorepo-nextjs-fastapi/README.md

 ## 📌 Overview

 This project is a sample **monorepo** that shows you how to run a Next.js frontend and a FastAPI backend using **Docker Compose**.
-With a single command, you can start the entire system without worrying about local dependencies—everything runs inside containers.
+With a single command, you can start the entire system without worrying about local dependencies — everything runs inside containers.

 ---